 The Descobrimento National Park is located in the extreme south of Bahia, in one of the last remaining areas of Atlantic Forest in the state.
 The region, which has been heavily impacted by loggers and hunters, still retains a large area of intact forest, which is essential for the preservation […]

-Valença is the largest city in the so-called ‘Costa do Dendê’ region, which stretches from Cairu to Valença itself.
-Valença is a city in the state of Bahia.
-It is the seat of the municipality of Valença and has a rich history linked to the textile industry, fishing and tourism, […]
+Valença: Discover the history, culture and natural beauty of Bahia’s largest city on the Dendê Coast Valença is the largest city in the so-called “Costa do Dendê“ region, which stretches from Cairu to Valença itself.
+Location and history Valença is a city in the state of Bahia.
+It is the […]

-What to do in Boipeba Island
+What to do on Boipeba Island – Tourist Guide – videos

 Camamu Bay: An Ecological Paradise in Brazil